Lecturer

 Biography

 Hailing from Perth, Western Australia, I research and teach in the field of popular music studies.
 I am the editor of Geographically Isolated and Peripheral Music Scenes: Global insights and perspectives (Palgrave, 2021), and the co-editor of Music Cities: Evaluating a global cultural policy concept (Palgrave, 2020).
-I am a Collaborator with the global research NGO Center for Music Ecosystems, an Editorial Board Member for the Anthem Impact in Music Business, Technology and Culture series, and Member-at-Large of the International Association for the Study of Popular Music (IASPM).
-I have undertaken a range of research consultancies for music advocacy bodies and state government arts' departments in my native Australia and was the Research Fellow (2016 - 2019) on the Australian Research Council Linkage Project, Making Music Work: Sustainable portfolio careers for Australian musicians (LP 150100497).
+I am the Treasurer of the International Association for the Study of Popular Music (IASPM), a Collaborator with the Center for Music Ecosystems, and an Editorial Board Member for the Anthem Impact in Music Business, Technology and Culture series.
+I am currently an External Examiner for the MA Music Business Management course at the University of Westminster and have undertaken research consultancies for music advocacy bodies and state government arts' departments in Australia.
+I was the Research Fellow (2016 - 2019) on the Australian Research Council Linkage Project, Making Music Work: Sustainable portfolio careers for Australian musicians (LP 150100497).

 My research is primarily focused on examining the structure and function of place-based music industries and scenes, including their associated career, business, and infrastructure development, and music-related urban governance.
-In turn, it considers the role of music in creative and cultural cities paradigms - including the music cities concept and the emergent music ecosystems framework - and places a strong focus on the influences of locality, particularly geographical isolation and peripherality, on the ways in which music industries and scenes function.
+It considers the role of music in creative and cultural cities paradigms - including the music cities concept and emergent music ecosystems framework - and places a strong focus on the influences of locality, particularly geographical isolation and peripherality, on the ways in which music industries and scenes function.

 External Memberships

-Member-at-Large, International Association for the Study of Popular Music: 2023 - Present
+Treasurer, International Association for the Study of Popular Music (IASPM): 2025 - Present

 Collaborator, Center for Music Ecosystems: 2021 - Present